duckietown/book-devmanual-software/src/beginner/ros/create-new-ros-project.md

 Use template repository on GitHub.
 ```

-This will lead to a page that looks like the following:
+This will take you to a page that looks like the following:

 ```{figure} ../../_images/beginner/ros/create-repo-from-template.png
 :name: ros-create-repo-from-template-1